fylein/frontend-internship-assignment/README.md

 This challenge involves implementing a Books Library using the Open Library Subjects and Search APIs .
 The challenge is described in detail [here](./Application.md)

+__Note__ - This challenge is in angular.
+We work on angular frameworks & after you join we expect the same from you.
+Hence it is required to complete this assignement in angular itself.

 ## What happens next?

 You will hear back within 48 hours from us via email.